How to Measure for Acoustic Panels

 • 280 × 60 cm — covers 1.68 m²

-1. Multiply your wall’s width × height (in metres) to get the surface area.
+1. Multiply your wall’s width × height (in metres) to get the total surface area.

-3. Always round up to the nearest whole panel.
+4. Always round up to the nearest whole panel — it’s better to have extra than to fall short.

 Example: